-Over the past nine years, Ginger Dosier has devoted concentration in novel research for new material development for the AEC [Architecture Engineering and Construction] sector with environmental focus.
+Over the past 10 years, Ginger Dosier has devoted concentration in novel research for new material development for the AEC [Architecture Engineering and Construction] sector with environmental focus.
 Formally trained as an architect, she has additional experience and training in material science and microbiologically based materials.
-Prior to founding bioMASON, she served as a teaching fellow of Architecture at NCSU and as an assistant professor of Architecture at the American University in the UAE.
+Prior to founding bioMASON, she served as a teaching fellow of Architecture at North Carolina State University and an assistant professor of Architecture at the American University of Sharjah in the United Arab Emirates.